open-telemetry/opentelemetry-specification/specification/trace/api.md

 A `Span` represents a single operation within a trace.
 Spans can be nested to form a trace tree.
-Each trace contains a root span, which typically describes the end-to-end latency and, optionally, one or more sub-spans for its sub-operations.
+Each trace contains a root span, which typically describes the entire operation and, optionally, one or more sub-spans for its sub-operations.

 `Span`s encapsulate: